galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/preamble.md

 > 1. Navigate back to the `Terminal` (see Option 1 in the box above)
 > 2. In the Terminal tab open, write the following, one line at a time:
 > ```
->conda install -y -c bioconda bioconductor-tximeta
+>conda install -y -c bioconda bioconductor-tximeta                     # install this first to avoid problem with re-installation of rtracklayer
 >```
 >```
 >conda install -y -c bioconda atlas-gene-annotation-manipulation
 >```
 >```
 >conda install -y -c bioconda bioconductor-dropletutils